 GII Junior Summit: Isao Okawa, late Chairman of Sega said to the G7 Roundtable in 1996 that young people tend to understand computers better than adults, so they should provide input into how emerging internet technologies could be used to address global challenges.
 I won a competition to represent the UK & Ireland at the GII Junior Summit in Japan and was Head of the Education Group, looking at eLearning.
 We wrote a white paper that was presented to the G8 Roundtable in South Africa in 1996.

 Most of what I know comes from being self taught.
-To go along with that, I have a Degree in Information & Communications technology from Trinity College Dublin and lots of certificates related to training, learning and coaching.
+To go along with that, I have a Degree in Information & Communications technology from Trinity College Dublin and lots of certificates related to hypnosis, training, learning and coaching.

 In 1984, my father, encouraged by my mum spent a couple of thousand euros (in todays money) on a box he didn’t understand, called a BBC B Microcomputer.
 As a six year old, I played with this intensely until I figured it out and taught myself to program in basic as well as playing various games.
 In 1992, I was given my first modem which I used to access online services such as the Minerva Bulletin board.
 Winning the GII Junior Summit prize propelled me toward early visions of the future.